Display or change the association between a file extension and a fileType

 Repair .REG and .EXE file associations:

-Digging through CLASSES_ROOT entries often reveals more than one shell for the same application, for example [open] and [play] these may have subtle differences, changing the default action for a file extension may even invoke a different executable.
+Digging through CLASSES_ROOT entries often reveals more than one shell for the same application, for example [open] and [play] these can have subtle differences, changing the default action for a file extension can even invoke a different executable.

 ASSOC is an internal command.